-Position: Assistant Professor Virtual & Augmented Reality
+Position: Associate Professor of Virtual & Augmented Reality

 Location: 650 Millwood Ave.
 (Beltone), Office 203